no1summer/vit_udip/README.md

 - Based on the Vision Transformer architecture
 - Inspired by UDIP (Unsupervised Deep Image Processing) methodology
-- Designed for medical image analysis applications
+- Designed for medical image analysis and genetic discovery applications